 You don’t need a license to become a professional videographer, that’s for sure.
-All you need is a decent camera and a skill to utilize its features properly.
+All you need is a decent camera and the skill to utilize its features properly.

 Making a professionally made video requires a lot of practice.
 Your practice should be correct right from the start.
 Surely, you don’t want to make a habit of doing bad videography.
 You won’t be a good professional videographer in the end if that’s the case.

-So here are the six ways to shoot video like a professional videographer.
+So here are the six ways to shoot a video like a professional videographer.

 1. Position lights for the look you want